JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-08-13-generic_classifier_oncology_en.md

     generic_classifier])

 data = spark.createDataFrame([
-['The patient was diagnosed with a malignant tumor, and surgery was promptly scheduled to remove the mass.'], ["Following this adjustment, the patient's ECG remained in sinus rhythm, with heart rates varying between 45 and 70 bpm and no significant QTc prolongation."], ['During the treatment review, the oncologist discussed the progression of metastases from the primary lesion to nearby lymph nodes.'], ['Functional MRI (fMRI) showed increased activation in the motor cortex during the finger-tapping task.']
+["The patient was diagnosed with a malignant tumor, and surgery was promptly scheduled to remove the mass."], ["Following this adjustment, the patient's ECG remained in sinus rhythm, with heart rates varying between 45 and 70 bpm and no significant QTc prolongation."], ["During the treatment review, the oncologist discussed the progression of metastases from the primary lesion to nearby lymph nodes."], ["Functional MRI (fMRI) showed increased activation in the motor cortex during the finger-tapping task."]
 ]).toDF("text")

 result = clf_Pipeline.fit(data).transform(data)